-— Pointers (and/or references) can be converted to different pointer (and/or reference) types; and
+— Pointers (and/or references) can be converted to different pointer (and/or reference) types;

-— Pointers to functions can be converted to pointers to data.
+— Pointers to functions can be converted to or from pointers to data.

 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Treat the compiler’s pointer-conversion warnings as serious errors.
+— Treat all compiler pointer-conversion warnings as serious errors;

-— Adopt programming guidelines (preferably augmented by static analysis) that restrict pointer conversions.
-For example, consider the rules itemized above from JSF AV,[31] CERT C,[38] Hatton,[15] or MISRA C[35].
+— Adopt programming guidelines, preferably augmented by static analysis, that restrict pointer conversions, such as the rules itemized above from JSF AV [24], CERT [31], Hatton [11] or MISRA C [29];

-— Use other means of assurance such as proofs of correctness, analysis with tools, verification techniques, or other methods to check that pointer conversions do not lead to later undefined behaviour.
+— Use other means of assurance such as proofs of correctness, analysis with tools, verification techniques, or other methods to verify that pointer conversions do not lead to later undefined behaviour.

 Implications for language design and evolution

-In future language design and evolution activities, consider creating a mode that provides a runtime check of the validity of all accessed objects before the object is read, written or executed.
+In future language design and evolution activities, language designers should consider creating a mode that provides a runtime check of the validity of all accessed objects before the object is read, written or executed.

 Pointer arithmetic [RVG]